TrashPandaCode/reports/ia-final/main.typ

 // has to be checked for correctness and completeness For global state management within our React application, we opted to use Zustand instead of React's built-in Context API.
 While React Context is a powerful tool for sharing static values throughout a component tree, it is not optized for scenarios involving frequent and fine-grained state updates.
 Rendering it unfit for our use case, where the game part of our application needs to be in constant communication with the node editor, which imposes a high performance demand on the state management system.
 Zustand, on the other hand, is a lightweight state management library, specifically designed to handle dynamic and frequently changing states in React applications.
 It provides a simple but efficiently scalable API for managing global state, allowing us to create stores that can be accessed and updated from anywhere in the application.
 Avoiding unnecessary component re-renders, it contributes heavily to the overall better performance and maintainability, making it a perfect fit for our project.

+== Using MDX for Documentation
+#todo("WARNING: AI SLOP")
+// this is only supposed to be a first draft, as i didnt work on the documentation, i dont know all the intrecacies of mdx and what to mention here. this is just a placeholder created through rough research and ai assistance
+To facilitate the integration of our documentation and interactive examples, we utilize MDX, which allows us to embed React (and by extension, TypeScript) components directly within Markdown files.
+This capability enhances the expressiveness and interactivity of our documentation, enabling us to illustrate concepts with live, executable components rather than static code snippets or textual descriptions.
+MDX thereby serves as a powerful medium for both technical explanation and dynamic visualization, bridging the gap between written content and functional interface elements in a seamless and developer-friendly manner.

 // React
 //    ReactFlow as core of our application [_/]
 //      Gives us a good starting point since a lot of features are already part of the API [_/]